What is Investment Diversification and why is it important?

 These factors are also key considerations when developing a strategy for investment diversification that addresses risk mitigation.

 However, it’s important to remember that the share price doesn’t always reflect the underlying quality of the company.
-This is why investment choices shouldn’t be made based on an attractive share price in isolation.
+Therefore, investment choices shouldn’t be made based on an attractive share price in isolation.

 Consider Dividends in Your Investment Portfolio

 Another avenue of diversification that is often overlooked is dividends.
 Dividends is one way you may receive a regular return on investments, and they may also provide a ‘safety net’ in down-trending markets when part of a diverse portfolio.
 It pays to remember that capital growth isn’t the only way to measure return on your investment.
 Always factor in dividends when calculating portfolio returns.

 As mentioned above, a share price and its daily fluctuations are a result of many different factors.
-Dividends are calculated based on company performance and this means they aren’t susceptible to short terms crises within the share market.
+Dividends are calculated based on company performance and this means they aren’t susceptible to short-term crises within the share market.
 Dividends paid by quality companies shouldn’t vary by much each year and may offer a regular source of income when interest rates are low.
 There are other investments you can also consider when income returns are important in an investment portfolio.
 If income isn’t a priority, reinvesting returns may also provide a boost to total returns, in rising markets, over the long term.